kenriortega/mntd-pass-local/node/mntd-pass/README.md

 ## `mntd-pass secrets:create USERNAME NAME`

-Create an secrets for a username
+Create a secret for a username

 ```
 USAGE